 Only in relatively recent history has planting by the Moon fallen out of favor.
 With the Industrial Revolution and the ascendance of modern science over traditional practices, farmers began to rely on machines, fertilizers, and pesticides rather than natural rhythms.
 Now, as people have become more aware of the environmental impact of modern agricultural methods, interest has been rekindled in organic farming and traditional ways of synchronizing with nature.
 Paying attention to the Moon's phases and signs is one of the simplest and most effective ways to pinpoint the best planting days.

-Reveal how the Moon impacts you personally with an Essential Birth Report!
+Reveal how the Moon impacts you specifically with a personalized birth report »

 Lunar phases -- the cycle of the Moon's waxing and waning -- correlate to the amount of moisture in the soil.
 It is at its peak at the New Moon and Full Moon, just as the tides are highest at this time.
 The Moon's gravitational pull causes moisture to rise in the earth, encouraging germination and growth.

 The Moon takes approximately 28 days to complete one cycle through the phases, and this cycle is divided into four quarters, lasting about seven days each.
 The Moon is waxing -- increasing in light -- during the first two quarters, and waning -- decreasing in light -- during the last two quarters.

 The general rule is that plants that produce their yield above the ground should be sown during the Waxing Moon, while below-ground plants should be sown on a Waning Moon.
 The Waxing Moon is generally a good time to encourage plant growth and proliferation, while the Waning Moon is a useful time to control plant growth and manage garden pests.